AllanDHS/AllanDHS/README.md

 N'hésitez pas à explorer mes projets et à me contacter pour toute collaboration ou opportunité intéressante.
 Merci de visiter mon profil ! 😊

-# Welcome to my GitHub profile 👋

-## About Me

-I'm a novice web developer, specializing in web and mobile development.
-My core skills include JavaScript, PHP, and I'm currently excited about delving into the exciting world of ReactJS.

-## Skills

-- JavaScript
-- PHP
-- HTML5 & CSS3
-- ReactJS (currently learning)

-## Projects

-### Movie Directory

-I recently worked on a movie directory project.
-It was a fantastic experience to apply my freshly acquired knowledge.
-The project involves [briefly describe its purpose and features].

-**Link to the project:** [Movie Directory](project_link)

-## Goals

-I am passionate about continuous learning and contributing to open-source projects.
-My primary goal is to enhance my skills in ReactJS and collaborate with the developer community.

-## Contact
-- 📧 allandehors@gmail.com

-Feel free to explore my projects and reach out for any collaboration or interesting opportunities.
-Thank you for visiting my profile! 😊